Executive Producer John Lasseter has teased that the film is a very emotional story, and a little bit more akin to Cars (2006).

 At the Detroit Auto Show, Pixar had revealed a life-size McQueen to promote the movie.

-It is the third installment in the Cars franchise and is being directed by Brian Fee, a storyboard artist on Cars (2006) and Cars 2 (2011).
+It is the third installment in the Cars film franchise, and was directed by Brian Fee, a Storyboard Artist on Cars (2006) and Cars 2 (2011).

 In a direct quote from Jeff Gordon, he will be returning to Cars 3 (2017) as Jeff Gorvette.

-Some of the next generation racers names are puns on the actors names.
+Some of the next generation racers names are puns on the cast members' names.
 For example, Chase Racelott is voiced by Chase Elliot.

 Bubba Wheelhouse, Danny Swervez, Jackson Storm, Ryan Inside Laney, Chase Racelott, Tim Treadless, Ed Truncan, Herb Curbler, and H.J.
 Hollis are the only next generation racers confirmed to be released as diecasts by Mattel.
 The next generation Easy Idle and Re-volting racers will also be released, but they're exclusive to multi packs only sold on Amazon.